dhappy/yggdrasil/README.md

 Yggdrasil
 =========

-Yggdrasil (pronounced "Yidd-ra-sil") is a concept for an augmented reality game, intially to be set at [Burning Man](http://burningman.com).
+Yggdrasil (pronounced "Yidd-ra-sil") is a concept for an augmented reality game.
 It is very much a work in progress, but some of the current concepts are:

 * Three teams with a genetic default membership:
   * Red: X*